Boat & Yacht Claims FAQ

 - Do what is necessary to prevent further loss and ensure you and those around you are safe.

 - If a third party is involved, exchange name, address, and phone numbers.
 Contact the authorities in cases of bodily injury, cases of significant property damage, and in cases where you might question any one the parties ability to operate a watercraft (intoxication, etc.).

-- Contact your insurance agent to file a Marine Loss Notice with Premier Marine.
+- Contact your insurance agent or broker to file a Marine Notice of Loss Form with Premier.